 - Instead of walnuts, you can use hazelnuts or sunflower seeds.

-Can you freeze these buns?
+Can you freeze yeast buns?

-If desired, you can warm them up in foil in a 350 degree Fahrenheit oven for about 10 minutes.
+If desired, you can warm them up in foil in a 350-degree Fahrenheit oven for about 10 minutes.

 More pastries to try: